ujjwalkarn/xda/README.md

 - `numSummary(mydata)` function automatically detects all numeric columns in the dataframe `mydata` and provides their summary statistics
 - `charSummary(mydata)` function automatically detects all character columns in the dataframe `mydata` and provides their summary statistics
 - `removeSpecial(mydata)` replaces all special characters in the dataframe `mydata` with `NA`
+- `Plot(mydata, dep.var)` plots all independent variables in the dataframe `mydata` against the dependant variable specified by the `dep.var` parameter

 More functions to be added soon.